bliu2683/monument_python/README.md

 monument.init("")
 ```

-On Linux, look from your home directory.
+On Linux, it might be found in your home directory.

 ```
 from os.path import expanduser